IvoireDigital2025/AstoriaCoffeeHousenew/replit.md

 - ✓ Fixed loyalty check-in API call to use correct apiRequest format (POST method)
 - ✓ Added "More" section to mobile navigation menu with Mood Selector and Loyalty Program links
 - ✓ Fixed mobile navigation accessibility by including all desktop menu options
+- ✓ Enhanced mood selector text fitting with proper line clamping and responsive sizing
+- ✓ Optimized mood card descriptions for better display in small spaces
+- ✓ Added custom CSS for improved text wrapping and hyphenation in mood squares

 ## User Preferences